vladmandic/automatic/README.md

 - If you can't run us locally, try our friends at [RunDuffusion!](https://rundiffusion.com?utm_source=github&utm_medium=referral&utm_campaign=SDNext)

 > [!TIP]
-> - Server can run without virtual environment,
+> - Server can run with or without virtual environment,
   Recommended to use `VENV` to avoid library version conflicts with other applications
 > - **nVidia/CUDA** / **AMD/ROCm** / **Intel/OneAPI** are auto-detected if present and available,
   For any other use case such as **DirectML**, **ONNX/Olive**, **OpenVINO** specify required parameter explicitly